Connect using OAuth

 ### Access control

-While connecting Make MCP server with an MCP client, you will select the organization and granted scopes in the OAuth consent screen.
+When you connect Make MCP server with an MCP client, you select the organization and granted scopes in the OAuth consent screen.
 Scopes determine the tools available to the MCP client.&#x20;

 Consent screen example: